Traeger Smoked Spatchcock Turkey Recipe with Dry Brine

 If crispy skin isn’t a priority, plan your turkey timing to get done a couple of hours before your guests arrive and utilize a crock pot to keep the meat warm.

-When you remove your turkey from your Traeger grill to rest, simply turn a slow cooker on Low to heat up.
+While the turkey is resting, turn a slow cooker on Low to warm up.
 After the turkey has rested, you can move your slow cooker to “Keep Warm” and then carve your turkey, putting each piece of meat into the crockpot to stay warm until you’re ready to eat.

 The meat will stay juicy, tender, and flavorful.
 The only thing you’re sacrificing is the crispy skin.
 Unfortunately, I haven’t found a way to keep skin crispy in the crockpot.

-If your meat stalls, which can happen with large pieces of meat, turn up the temperature to 350/375 degrees F to get it moving again, and your guests can chat and get settled while the meat finishes and rests.
+If your meat stalls, which can happen with large pieces of meat, turn up the temperature to 350/375°F to get it moving again.
+Your guests can chat and get settled while the meat finishes and rests.

 Smoked turkey on a wooden cutting board.